mada360/Chrono-Lux/Final Report/Sections/DevelopmentStages.md

 ##### Features

 This app contains numerous features from the basics such as recurring alarms to features such as solving a puzzle or scanning a QR code to turn the alarm off.
-Features such as snore detection, sleep sensors and sonar detection all detect and measure a persons sleep cycle and provide statistics and graphs to assess the nights sleep and help inform the user as how to improve their sleep quality, suggesting an earlier bed time or to avoid sleeping aids and alcohol to prevent snoring.
+Features such as snore detection, sleep sensors and sonar detection all detect and measure a persons sleep cycle and provide statistics and graphs to assess the nights sleep and help inform the user how to improve their sleep quality, suggesting an earlier bed time or to avoid sleeping aids and alcohol to prevent snoring.

 #### [Cuckuu](https://cuckuu.com/)